-We are always on the look out for our clients to join our blood donation list of heros.
+We are always on the lookout for our clients to join our blood donation list of heroes.
 Unfortunately, sometimes our pets also need life-saving blood transfusions due to acute bleeds or anaemias brought on by immune-mediated disease, trauma or surgery.

 Our Ideal Candidate:

-- Your pet needs to be up-to-date vaccinations and heartworm prevention.
+- Your pet needs to be up-to-date with vaccinations and heartworm prevention.

 - The ideal age is between 1 and 8 years old.